 Kristin earned her MSW in 1997 and specialized in working with children, teens, and families.
 While raising her own children, she began practicing yoga in 2002 in search of deeper connections in her life, and found a sense of coming home to an embodied practice.
 At the same time, she completed the Mindfulness-Based Stress Reduction program and began weaving mindfulness and meditation into her world.

 In 2016, Kristin completed the 200-Hour Bhakti Yoga Teacher Training through Yoga Mandali in Saratoga Springs, NY, led by Gopi Kinnicutt and Keli Lalita.
 She received her Level I and II Restorative Yoga Teacher Certification after completing both levels of yoga therapeutics training with Dr. Ann Biasetti, Phd; LCSWR; ERYT-500; C-IAYT of An Embodied Life.
 In August of 2017, she became a certified ChildLight Yoga® and Mindfulness for Children Instructor.
 Kristin is a Mindful Self-Compassion Teacher-in-Training, having completed the Teacher Training through the Center for Mindful Self-Compassion, UC San Diego, in October of 2018.
-Kristin is currently undertaking a 300-Hour Foundational Yoga Therapy training program, also with Ann Saffi Biasetti.
+Kristin is a 300-Hour Foundational Yoga Therapy provider, completing the training with Ann Saffi Biasetti in May of 2019.
 In addition to co-owning Saha Yoga, Kristin owns Integrity•Mind•Body, providing private restorative yoga, and mindfulness and self-compassion education.

 Kristin provides a nurturing presence in her classes, creating a safe environment for students to explore their practice.
 She understands that all bodies are unique and believes that yoga is not a “one size fits all” experience.
 Using breath as the root of self-compassion, Kristin empowers her students to move from a place of love and integrity.
 Her classes incorporate skillful sequencing infused with mindfulness and internal awareness, as well as lightness and fun.
 Modifications are given so that each individual can find a sense of embodiment in the pose, and leave feeling centered, grounded, and alive!